apollographql/space-kit/README.md

 A "base" stylesheet with a few sensible rules.
 It uses [normalize.css](https://necolas.github.io/normalize.css/) to smooth out any inconsistencies between the ways that different browsers render elements.
 It also applies `box-sizing: border-box;` to everything, for [a better element sizing experience](https://www.paulirish.com/2012/box-sizing-border-box-ftw/).
 Lastly, the stylesheet imports and sets our two main font families: [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro), and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro).

+You'll probably want to include this file once in your app, ideally at the top-most level.
+For instance, in a Gatsby site that would be your [`layout.js` component](https://www.gatsbyjs.org/docs/layout-components/).

 **JS + webpack or similar**

 ```js